KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/troubleshooting.md

 ###Troubleshooting Exercises

 In order to continue building our coding skills, we need to practice - just like when playing sports or learning a musical instrument.
-Let’s try some troubleshooting so you can feel more confident coding on your own!
+Try some troubleshooting so you can feel more confident coding on your own!

-1. Open a new file in Atom and save it in you `CodingAndCocktials/html` folder as *troubleshooting.html*
+1. Open a new file in Atom and save it in your `CodingAndCocktials/html` folder as *troubleshooting.html*

 2. Paste the following code into the file
 ```